ines/quickstart/README.md

 If you're publishing open-source software, you're probably familiar with this
-scenario: You want to make it easy for your users to download, install and use your library across operating systems and platforms, so you upload it to a variety of package mangers and provide detailed instructions and documentation.
+scenario: You want to make it easy for your users to download, install and use your library across operating systems and platforms, so you upload it to a variety of package managers and provide detailed instructions and documentation.

 But each package manager has its own, specific download command – sometimes even two.
 If you want to use a virtual environment, you need to add a few commands to